PadsterH2012/ac-project1/README.md

 - CSRF protection is enabled by default in Flask
 - OAuth integration for secure third-party authentication
 - Email validation during registration
+- Secure file handling for avatar uploads and backups

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.